GatorEducator/java-assignment-starter-100-01/README.md

 - The reflection.md in writing has exactly 1 of the `list` tag
 - The reflection.md in writing has exactly 3 of the `code` tag
 - The reflection.md in writing has exactly 6 of the `heading` tag
+- The repository has at least 10 commit(s)

 Since this repository is a starter for a project, [GatorGrader's](https://github.com/GatorEducator/gatorgrader) automated checks